stitchdata/docs/_connect-files/api/documentation/api-introduction.md

 sections:
   - content: |
-      The {{ page.api-name }} can be used to:
+      The API can be used to:

         - Create Stitch client accounts,
         - Access existing Stitch client accounts, and
         - Configure source and destination connections within those clients' accounts

-      The {{ page.api-name }} is organized around REST and uses resource-oriented URLs to promote usability.
-Each endpoint uses standard HTTP verbs like `GET` and `POST`, and we will return [standard HTTP response codes](#response-codes) to indicate request status or errors.
+      The API is organized around REST and uses resource-oriented URLs to promote usability.
+Each endpoint uses standard HTTP verbs like `GET` and `POST`, and we will return [standard HTTP response codes]({{ api.response-codes }}) to indicate request status or errors.

-      We built the {{ page.api-name }} to accept and return [JSON](http://json.org) in all responses, including errors.
+      We built the API to accept and return [JSON](http://json.org) in all responses, including errors.

   - title: "Obtain Partner Credentials"
     anchor: "obtain-partner-credentials"